Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

    ![figure25.png](/Images/figure25.png)
    Figure 25: Compose action

-21. In the Compose action, add the copy and paste the HTML hyperlink below.
+21. In the Compose action, copy and paste the HTML hyperlink below.

 ```html
 <a href ="Link">Name</a><br>